Isamonyeseala/Isabella-s-Personal-Portfolio/README.md

-# Isabella-s-Personal-Portfolio
+# Isabella's-Personal-Portfolio

 Welcome to my personal portfolio website!
 This project is built using HTML and CSS and some JavaScript to showcase my skills, experience, certifications, projects, and contact information.
 As a passionate web developer and IT graduate, I am eager to leverage my expertise in web development, frontend and backend to contribute to innovative projects.

 ## 🌟 About Me
-I am an IT professional with a strong foundation in cloud web development, computing and networking.
+I am an IT professional with a strong foundation in web development, computing and networking.
 My certifications include:
 - Cloud & AWS: AWS Educate Machine Learning Foundation, AWS Cloud Computing
 - Cybersecurity: Cybersecurity Fundamentals, Threat Intelligence & Hunting
 - Networking: CCNA: Switching, Routing, and Wireless Essentials